Ronak Ramachandran

 Research

-Click on ▶ to see a one-line summary followed by an overview in layman's terms.
+Click on to see a one-line synopsis followed by an explanation in layman's terms.

-We design a quantum algorithm to invert a permutation over N items using sqrt(N) in-place queries, and we identify some tasks requiring more in-place queries than standard XOR queries.
+We design a quantum algorithm to invert a permutation over N items using N in-place queries, and we identify some tasks requiring more in-place queries than standard XOR queries.

 Consider the following problem in query complexity, called Permutation Inversion: a magician shuffles a deck of N cards numbered 1 to N. Your goal is to find the position of 1 using as few queries as possible, but you can only query by handing the magician a chalkboard with a number x which she returns after writing the value of the card at position x.

-As you might intuitively expect, about N queries are necessary to solve this problem on average.
-With a quantum computer, however, the ability to query in superposition means it might matter how the magician responds.
+Without a quantum computer, you might need N queries to solve this problem, since 1 could be the last card you check.
+However, with a quantum computer, it might matter how the magician responds.
 When she writes down her answer next to your query, that's called a standard XOR query.
 When she erases your query to write her answer, that's called an in-place query.

 We refuted this conjecture by designing an algorithm for Permutation Inversion using N in-place queries.
 However, we also came up with tasks that require far more in-place queries than standard queries, showing that the two query models are better suited for different tasks.